frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.fetch_assoc ###
-`dictionary ibm_db.fetch_assoc ( resource stmt [, int row_number] )`
+`dict ibm_db.fetch_assoc ( IBM_DBStatement stmt [, int row_number] )`

 **Description**

-Returns a dictionary, indexed by column name, representing a row in a result set.
+Returns a dict, indexed by column name, representing a row in a result set.

 **Parameters**
 * stmt - A valid stmt resource containing a result set.
 * row_number - Requests a specific 1-indexed row from the result set.
 Passing this parameter results in a warning if the result set uses a forward-only cursor.

 **Return Values**
-* Returns a dictionary containing all the column values indexed by column name for the selected row or the next row if row number was not specified.
+* Returns a dict containing all the column values indexed by column name for the selected row or the next row if row number was not specified.
 * Returns `False` if there are no rows left in the result set, or if the row requested by row_number does not exist in the result set.

 ### ibm_db.fetch_both ###
-`dictionary ibm_db.fetch_both ( resource stmt [, int row_number] )`
+`dict ibm_db.fetch_both ( IBM_DBStatement stmt [, int row_number] )`

 **Description**

-Returns a dictionary, indexed by column name and position, representing a row in a result set.
+Returns a dict, indexed by column name and position, representing a row in a result set.

 **Parameters**
 * stmt - A valid stmt resource containing a result set.
 * row_number - Requests a specific 1-indexed row from the result set.
 Passing this parameter results in a warning if the result set uses a forward-only cursor.

 **Return Values**
-* Returns a dictionary containing all the column values indexed by column name and by 0-indexed column number for the selected row or the next row if row number was not specified.
+* Returns a dict containing all the column values indexed by column name and by 0-indexed column number for the selected row or the next row if row number was not specified.
 * Returns `False` if there are no rows left in the result set, or if the row requested by row_number does not exist in the result set.

 ### ibm_db.fetch_row ###
-`bool ibm_db.fetch_row ( resource stmt [, int row_number] )`
+`bool ibm_db.fetch_row ( IBM_DBStatement stmt [, int row_number] )`

 **Description**